 - The first self-consistent dynamical simulations of asteroid dynamos

 - PhD, Physics, University of Toronto

 - BSc, Geology and Physics, University of Toronto

 My Deep Earth research interests contribute directly to my undergraduate teaching in undergaduate modules and research projects.

 I also teach methods such as gravity, magnetics, electromagnetics, resistivity, and GPR in undergraduate and master's modules.
 I participate in a range of both geophysics and geology field trips.

 We live on a fascinating planet in an amazing universe, it's what I study and I'm keen to share my interest.

-I have presented on the Earth, planets, and magnetic fields to: the Pint of Science festival, Leeds City Museum Cafe Scientifique, Cumberland Geologocial Society, Astronomical Society of Glasgow, Geological Society of Glasgow, Leeds Geological Association, Manchester Museum of Science and Industry, and various regional schools through the Junior Cafe Scientifique program.
+I have presented on the Earth, planets, and magnetic fields to: the the University of Leeds Be Curious Festival, University of the Third Age, Pint of Science festival, Leeds City Museum Cafe Scientifique, Cumberland Geologocial Society, Astronomical Society of Glasgow, Geological Society of Glasgow, Leeds Geological Association, Manchester Museum of Science and Industry, and various regional schools.

 Research groups and institutes